-It is worth noting that MAVCOM, as the sector regulator, has a wide range of ex ante regulatory tools to achieve its outcomes for the sector.
-As sector regulator, MAVCOM has wider responsibility for the regulation of economic and commercial matters within the civil aviation industry.
-Its responsibilities include the issuance of air services licences (fixed schedule journeys) and air service permits for non-scheduled services.
-MAVCOM also issues out aerodrome operator licences for airport operators and ground-handling licences to those who wish to carry out ground-handling services in Malaysia.
+MAVCOM, as sector regulator, has a wide range of ex ante regulatory tools to achieve its outcomes for the sector.
+MAVCOM has wider responsibility for the regulation of economic and commercial matters within the civil aviation industry.
+Other responsibilities include the issuance of air services licences (fixed schedule journeys) and air service permits for non-scheduled services.
+MAVCOM also issues aerodrome operator licences for airport operators and ground-handling licences to those who wish to carry out ground-handling services in Malaysia.

 Its responsibilities also cover the administration and allocation of air traffic rights to airlines based on the available capacity of each route and the approval of schedule filing.
 It monitors slot allocation for airlines and other aircraft operators.

-In 2018, via amendment of the MACA 2015, MAVCOM has been empowered to impose high administrative penalties of up to 1 million ringgit on individuals and up to 5 per cent of a corporate body's worldwide annual turnover from the preceding final year.
+Pursuant to the Malaysian Aviation Commission (Amendment) Act 2018, MAVCOM has been empowered to impose high administrative penalties of up to 1 million ringgit on individuals and up to 5 per cent of a corporate body’s worldwide annual turnover from the preceding final year.